 Which unit was really tough and why?
 What are some means of creating a tough unit?

-After this lesson you are given a multiple-choice exam.
+After this lesson, you are given a multiple-choice exam.
 When you come to question five, you know that the answer is A or B, but can't decide which.
-You deliberate and finally choose A. You sit next to the hallway door.
-When you are just about finished with the test, you hear one of your fellow classmates in the hallway remark, “Oh no, I thought for sure that the answer for question five was A!”, which of course tells you that you choose the wrong answer.
+You deliberate and finally choose A. You are sitting next to the hallway door, and when you are just about finished with the test, you hear one of your fellow classmates in the hallway remark, “Oh no, I thought for sure that the answer for question five was A,” which of course tells you that you choose the wrong answer.
 What do you do?

 You are required to do a physical inventory of all the computer equipment by serial number.
 You do a quick count, and you have all the equipment you are supposed to have.
-You are extremely busy and since you have the required equipment, do you really need to check all the serial numbers?
+You are extremely busy and since you have the required equipment, you wonder if you really need to check all the serial numbers?

 You get a bonus every quarter if your production team meets its quota.
 You have made or exceeded quota every quarter.
 This quarter, due to a number of production equipment breaking down, you are falling short or your quota.
 Last quarter you far exceeded your quota.
 One of your peers (who also shares in the bonus plan), shows you that a few numbers could easily be moved from last quarter into this quarter in order to meet the quotas for both periods.
 He says it would only be fair since the equipment breakdown were no fault of the production team.
 What do you do?